Giuseppe Bonecchi

-Giuseppe Bonecchi - was an Italian poet and opera librettist.
+Giuseppe Bonecchi was an Italian poet and opera librettist.

-He was brought to Russia in 1740 by Francesco Araja, an Italian composer working in Russia.
+He was brought to the Russian Empire in 1740 by Francesco Araja, an Italian composer working in Russia.

 His opera Il Bellerofonte, which was written for the coronation of Elizabeth of Russia, praised the virtues of the Empress.
 A Russian translation was printed in 1757.
 Bonecchi also wrote the libretto for Josef Mysliveček's opera Il Bellerofonte which premiered in Naples in 1767.
 Another opera called Scipione was written for the wedding celebration of Elisaveta and Pyotr Feodorovich.
 He frequently used to plagiarize the work of other poets and dramatists, and this spoiled his reputation.
 He left for Italy in 1752.

 Operas

 He wrote the libretti for the following operas by Francesco Araja: